- 1 The Dreadnots

 - A Hand with an Eye tattooed on its Palm - an object briefly encountered when it spasmodically gripped Mugs' ankle during a brief drunken dip in a canal.
 Promptly kicked back where it came from.
 Dr. Helles believed it was an object used in a ritual to create a Hollow.

 - Brogan's Skull - once the brain case of the thug Brogan, one of Mugs' many enemies.
 Now, after his execution by Ring Roethe, a tasteless but sentimental coffee bean container.
+A message to Lord Scurlock that the Dreadnots would not give him any more trouble.

 - SECRET for Veleris Ankhayat - Secretly Controlled by Possessing Spirit